-- A 4-bit Record Type value, where 0016 shall be used to indicate a Revocation Record for Content Certificate ID. - A 12-bit Range value indicates the range of revoked Content Certificate ID's starting from the ID contained in the record.
+- A 4-bit Record Type value, where 016 shall be used to indicate a Revocation Record for Content Certificate ID. - A 12-bit Range value indicates the range of revoked Content Certificate ID's starting from the ID contained in the record.
 A value of zero in the Range field indicates that only one ID is being revoked. - A 6-byte Content Certificate ID value (the concatenation of the 2-byte Applicant ID and the 4-byte Content Sequence Number) indicating the lowest numbered Content Certificate ID to be revoked.

 The CRL is also used to contain revocation information for Managed Copy Servers.
-Licensed Players that support the Managed Copy features described in Chapter 5 shall check the persistently stored CRL for revocation entries that correspond to the Managed Copy Server Certificate that they received during communication with the Managed Copy Server as defined in Chapter 5 when requesting authorization to make a Managed Copy.
+A Licensed Product that supports the client-side Managed Copy features described in Chapter 5 shall check the persistently stored CRL for revocation entries that correspond to the Managed Copy Server Certificate that they received during communication with the Managed Copy Server as defined in Chapter 5 when requesting authorization to make a Managed Copy.
 Table 2-4 shows the format of a Revocation Record for Managed Copy Server Certificate ID.